 At Mason, we’re focused on our students’ success and cultivating a culture of well-being.
-The challenges of 2020 (and 2021), including the COVID-19 pandemic, have been extremely trying for our students.
+The challenges of the last few years, including the COVID-19 pandemic, have been extremely trying for our students.
 Whether these difficulties involved health concerns, personal losses, isolation, race-based violence, or uncertainty about their future, it is more important than ever that we support our students in need.

 The purpose of this document is to help faculty and staff recognize students’ concerns and guide them in managing challenges.
 Please use this guide to support our students’ well-being and mental health.

 Findings from a 2021 Duke University study1focusing on student, faculty, and staff well-being during the COVID-19 pandemic reported these statistics for respondents at-risk for depression:

 ~40% of respondents reported symptoms classifying them as ‘at-risk for moderate depression’